VaishakVk/TennisGameScore/README.md

 - testTennisScore.py

 ### TennisScore.py
   This is the implementation version of Tennis Game scoring.
 Start the game by providing the player's names.
 Begin a game by hitting ENTER.
-Once the game starts, input the winner of the point by pressing 1 for Player1 and 2 for Player2.
+Once the game starts, input the winner of each point by pressing 1 for Player1 or 2 for Player2.
 For each point, the details are updated and the game winner is declared.
-Once a set is complete, the game moves on to the next set until the match is complete.
+Once a set is complete, the game moves on to the next set until there is a player having won 2 sets.
 The time taken to complete the match is displayed at the end of the program.

 ### testTennisScore.py
   This is test version of Tennis Game scoring.
 The player names are hardcoded and the points are selected in random by the program.
 This is basically to get a random result from the program.